SingleR-inc/celldex/README.md

 ## Maintainer notes

+If someone wants to contribute a new dataset, they should follow the instructions in the user's guide.
+This requires a bit of effort on our (i.e., the package maintainers') part to process a new submission.

-Prospective uploaders can be given temporary upload permissions for, e.g., a week, by calling:
+Once a prospective uploader has prepared their `SummarizedExperiment` and its associated metadata, they can be given temporary upload permissions for, e.g., a week, by calling:

 ```r
 gypsum::setPermissions("celldex", uploaders=list(